 This is a course in kinematics and kinetics using vector analysis.
 Topics covered include curvilinear motion with respect to fixed and rotating axes of particles and rigid bodies, work, energy, impulse, and momentum.
-Pre-requisites: ENR 211 with a minimum grade of C

 ENR 220 Mechanics of Materials (3 Credits)